 (My source is a Washington Post article.
 Click here to read.)

 I could go on about arguments that white men are paid the highest, get into the best schools and get the best jobs, but really none of this is the point, and I’m not trying to make any sort of a political statement in the least.
 For every argument there are always two sides, and I’ve only given you one here.
 What I am trying to do is teach you about these important rules for looking handsome in a fedora.

 The point is that one of the things that white males definitely do not have going for them is looking good in fedoras.
 In fact, I believe that if you’re not playing an instrument, you don’t have any facial hair, and you are Caucasian, then you probably look utterly terrible in a fedora.
 Again, I know because I have tried this.

 However, if you have a nice pigment to your skin, then you are in luck (blessed really) because you can flaunt a fedora in the streets with the secure knowledge that you probably look rather suave.

-The future of fedora ownership for Chris
+The Future of Fedora ownership for Chris

 For quite some time now I have been wanting to buy a nice brimmed hat.
-I’ve tried on hundreds and spent hours contemplating the amazing possibilities of manhood I could achieve with a good brimmed piece atop my head on a cold winter day.
-Or a hot summer day, whatever.
+I’ve tried on hundreds and spent hours contemplating the amazing possibilities of manhood I could achieve with a good brimmed piece atop my head on a cold winter day, or a hot summer day, whatever.
 I just want to look and feel like I’m in the Roaring 20’s.

 Please remember these rules.
-It’s a nasty world out there full of hat villains and style criminals.
+It’s a nasty world out there full of hat villains and hat style criminals.